-The Bluebook (Twentieth Edition) is a uniform system of citation.
+The Bluebook (Twenty-First Edition) is a uniform system of citation.
 What does this mean?

 Courts, law reviews and other printed legal materials generally employ the bluebook, or a slightly altered version.

 For example, see Massachusetts Style Guide for the SJC.

 Where are changes to the rules listed?

 The preface of each edition of the Blueboook includes a list of changes and additions since the previous edition.

 Table of Contents

 Areas not covered include Unpublished and Forthcoming Sources (Rule 17).

 Keep in mind, if you are on co-op in a foreign jurisdiction, they may have their own citation format (i.e. don't use Bluebook's rules on citing foreign materials in American publications).
 For example, the United Kingdom uses the Oxford University Standard for Citation of Legal Authorities.